epfl-si/PhDAssess.ops/HOWTO.md

   `./phdsible -t microservices`

-- As there is no trigger on BuildConfigs change, start building manually the new images for every changed microservices (ex.: `oc start-build <buildconfig-name>`)
+- As there is no trigger on BuildConfigs change, start building manually the new images for all changed microservices (ex.: `oc start-build <buildconfig-name>`)

 - Once the build is over, you can go into the corresponding